Scarlett Johansson: 2003–2004: Transition to adult roles

 In Variety's opinion, Johansson's roles in Lost in Translation and Girl with a Pearl Earring established her as among the most versatile actresses of her generation.
 Johansson had five releases in 2004, three of which—the teen heist film The Perfect Score, the drama A Love Song for Bobby Long, and the drama A Good Woman—were critical and commercial failures.
 Co-starring with John Travolta, Johansson played a discontented teenager in A Love Song for Bobby Long, which is based on the novel Off Magazine Street by Ronald Everett Capps.
 David Rooney of Variety wrote that Johansson's and Travolta's performances rescued the film.
 Johansson earned a Golden Globe Award for Best Actress in a Drama nomination for the film.

 In her fourth release in 2004, the live-action animated comedy The SpongeBob SquarePants Movie, Johansson voiced Princess Mindy, the daughter of King Neptune.
 She agreed to the project because of her love of cartoons, particularly The Ren & Stimpy Show.
 The film was her most commercially successful release that year.
 She would then reprise her role as Mindy in the video game adaptation of the film.
-She followed it with In Good Company, a comedy-drama in which she complicates the life of her father when she dates his much younger boss.
+She followed it with In Good Company, a comedy-drama in which she plays a young woman who complicates her father's life when she dates his much younger boss.
 Reviews of the film were generally positive, describing it as "witty and charming".
-Roger Ebert was impressed with Johansson's portrayal, writing that she "continues to employ the gravitational pull of quiet fascination".
+Ebert was impressed with Johansson's portrayal, writing that she "continues to employ the gravitational pull of quiet fascination".